Here’s a question all AV companies need to ask: How do we handle resource management inside our organizations?

 There are three steps:

-Establish and communicate to our people the organization’s vision and mission.
-This allows employees to better appreciate the importance of what they’re working on, and to understand the direct correlation between their job functions and the value that the company is generating (and hopefully measuring).
+1. The first step in effectively managing resources is alignment — establishing and communicating to our people the organization’s big picture (its vision and mission).
+This allows employees to better appreciate the importance of what they’re working on and to understand the direct correlation between their job functions and the value that the company is generating (and hopefully measuring).

-“Meaningful work” means that individuals can see how what they’re doing positively contributes to the vision/mission and value of the company and they are being measured based on that contribution.
+2. The second step is to create processes inside the organization through which people have meaningful work to do.
+“Meaningful” means that they can see how what they’re doing positively contributes to the vision/mission and value of the company and they are being measured based on that contribution.

 In many organizations, we’ve begun to treat people like machines